TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/5-TYPO3.rst

         **HINT**: Frontend of `EXT:styleguide` does not seem to work right now using the new Site Sets feature.
 Thus the `EXT:styleguide` frontend page tree is installed using the `TypoScript Template Records` variant.
-Bare that in mind if you want to work on the `Site Sets Feature`.
+Bear that in mind if you want to work on the `Site Sets Feature`.